Zir0-93/zir0-93.github.io/_posts/2016-09-12-BluemixPaaSVsContainers.md

 ---
 One of the most important decisions regarding the development of any software application revolves around the choice of technology used to host and run the application in production.
 Moreover, when we talk about cloud applications, the number of vendors and solutions that can used for hosting drastically increases.
-This article will compare the **performance** [PaaS](https://www.ibm.com/cloud-computing/ca/en/paas.html) and [Container](https://www.ibm.com/cloud-computing/bluemix/containers/) based deployment solutions provided by the IBM Cloud. <!--more--> Please not that performance is not the only indicator of whether you should use PaaS Instances vs Containers and that the results presented below were collected using the IBM Cloud.
+This article will compare the **performance** of [PaaS](https://www.ibm.com/cloud-computing/ca/en/paas.html) and [Container](https://www.ibm.com/cloud-computing/bluemix/containers/) based deployment solutions provided by the IBM Cloud. <!--more--> Please not that performance is not the only indicator of whether you should use PaaS Instances vs Containers and that the results presented below were collected using the IBM Cloud.

 ## Deployment Solution A: IBM Bluemix PaaS